NVIDIA/edk2-platforms/Readme.md

 \* i386, i486, i586 or i686

 ### GCC
-Arm provides GCC toolchains for aarch64-linux-gnu and arm-linux-gnueabihf at [GNU Toolchain for the A-profile Architecture](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads) compiled to run on x86_64/i686 Linux and i686 Windows.
+Arm provides a GCC toolchain for aarch64-linux-gnu at [GNU Toolchain for the A-profile Architecture](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads) compiled to run on x86_64/i686 Linux and i686 Windows.
 Some Linux distributions provide their own packaged cross-toolchains.